-An active member of the design community, Sanders serves on committees and panels on behalf of the American Academy in Rome, MacDowell Colony, American Institute of Architects, Architectural League, and the GSA Peer Review.
-Sanders is also a co-chair of Van Alen Institute's Program Leadership Council (www.vanalen.org).
+An active member of the design community, he serves on committees and panels on behalf of the American Academy in Rome, MacDowell Colony, American Institute of Architects, Architectural League, and the GSA Peer Review.
+Joel is also a co-chair of Van Alen Institute's Program Leadership Council (www.vanalen.org).

 Senior Architect, Project Manager

-After thirty years as an Associate Partner at Polshek Partnership/Ennead Architects, Radheshwar works with JSA on a wide range of institutional and residential projects including a feasibility study for the renovation and expansion of the Institute of Contemporary Art at University of Pennsylvania.
-She brings to the team relevant experience working as the project manager of many institutional and cultural projects, including Smithsonian Institution, Yale University: Louis Kahn Art Gallery, University of California at Los Angeles: Morgan Center, San Francisco Redevelopment Agency, New York Botanical Garden: Library and Digital Imaging Lab, Santa Fe Opera Theater, New York Public Theater, Mercersburg Academy, and Common Ground Community.
-Her project at the Public Theater was to restore and renovate a landmark building.
-Her experience includes new buildings as well as restoration, renovations and rehabilitation of existing for adaptive re-use.
-Her projects have garnered many awards including the Smithsonian’s National Design Award in Architecture in addition to AIA Honor Awards received for most other projects that she was involved in.
+Damu works with JSA on a wide range of institutional and residential projects.
+After thirty years as an Associate Partner at Polshek Partnership/Ennead Architects, she brings to the team relevant experience working as the project manager of many institutional and cultural projects, including the Smithsonian Institution, Yale University Art Gallery, UCLA Morgan Center, San Francisco Redevelopment Agency, New York Botanical Garden, Santa Fe Opera Theater, New York Public Theater, Mercersburg Academy, and Common Ground Community.
+Her experience includes new buildings as well as restoration, renovations and rehabilitation of existing landmarks.
+Her projects have garnered many awards including the Smithsonian’s National Design Award in Architecture and AIA Honor Awards.
 In 2003 she was named Architect of the Year by the Society of Indo-American Engineers and Architects.